ibexa/documentation-user/docs/shop_administration/product_categories.md

 ## Enable product categories

-Before you can assign categories to products, make sure that the "Taxonomy Entry Assignment" field is added and set as required in all the [Product Types](../../content_model/#content-types) that define products from your Product Catalog which you want to categorize.
+Before you can assign categories to products, make sure that the **Taxonomy Entry Assignment** field is added and set as required in all the [Product Types](../../content_model/#content-types) that define products from your Product Catalog which you want to categorize.
+The field could be absent if Product Types were migrated from an older version of the product.

-Depending on your permissions, you might be able to add the field yourself:
+Depending on your permissions, you might be able to verify the presence of the field and add the field yourself:

 1. In the left panel, click **Product catalog** -> **Product Types** to open a list of available Product Types.
 2. To create a new Product Type, click the  **Create** button and skip to step 4.